Darxo/Hardened/README.md

 	- This effect is given to **Ifrits**, **Spider Eggs**, **Headless Zombies**, **Saplings**, **Lindwurm Tails** and **Kraken Tentacles**
 	- **Wiederganger**, which receive this effect, lose **Bite** and gain **Zombie Punch** (which is mostly the same, except without bonus headshot chance)
 - Introduce new **Cursed** effect.
 It allows the character to resurrect even after receiving a fatality.
 It is given to **Fallen Heroes**
-- Introduce new **Bite Reach** effect, which reduces headshot chance by 10% and increases chance to receive headshot by 10%
+- Introduce new **Bite Reach** effect, which reduces headshot chance by 10%
 	- This effect is given to all **Dogs**, **Wolfs** and **Hyenas**
 - Weapons in the bags of NPCs will now have randomized Condition, similar to their equipped weapons